 Double check before the checkpoint

 It should come as no surprise that firearms are prohibited in carry-on bags.
 Yet the TSA still discovers them from time to time.
-Unfortunately, it’s part of a nationwide trend of increasing numbers of firearms being discovered in carry-on luggage.
+Unfortunately, it's part of a nationwide trend of increasing numbers of firearms being discovered in carry-on luggage.
+Check out the TSA's latest fact sheet on packing firearms and ammunition to be sure you're prepared for the checkpoint.

 To help discourage this habit, Columbus City Council passed an ordinance in 2020 recognizing checkpoints as secure areas, so that a person who attempts to bring a weapon through a screening checkpoint may be charged with reckless trespass, a second-degree misdemeanor.
 The new code also allows for a weapon carried by the trespasser to be seized by law enforcement.